loknjinu13/week14/difficulties.md

  Our last deployment process was qausi successful as we got the minecraft server running.
 Nevertheless, we could not access the server nor make the server boot on startup.

+The following step by step process in installing the [raspberry](https://github.com/loknjinu13/week14/blob/master/raspberry.md) was created.

-Difficulties In Installation on Sootsplash
+## Difficulties In Installation on Sootsplash
 When i issued the java build command i encountered this error when my script ran;

 _/usr/bin/java: 1: /usr/bin/java: Syntax error: word unexpected (expecting ")")_